 As most of you will know as well as being a Kettering Borough Councillor I am also a County Councillor and as such have had a front row seat looking at the County Council’s financial problems for a number of years.

-It’s probably fair to say that Borough Council members from all sides have had concerns about the County Council for a number of years but up until this
+It’s probably fair to say that Borough Council members from all sides have had concerns about the County Council for a number of years but up until this year those concerns have been dismissed as irrelevant or as political troublemaking.

 That’s now changed.
 The recent Local Government Associations review into NCC's finances raised a lot of points and highlighted some of the financial mismanagement that has led them to the position they are currently in.

-It heightened the problems of the so-called Next Generation council model, that was supposed to cure all their problems by explaining that it wasn’t understood, either by senior officers and members, and nobody knew exactly how it was supposed to lead to the
+It heightened the problems of the so-called Next Generation council model, that was supposed to cure all their problems by explaining that it wasn’t understood, either by senior officers and members, and nobody knew exactly how it was supposed to lead to the efficient savings and extra income that NCCs cabinet had consistently argued it would bring.

-They went on to question whether the councillors in charge had a good enough understanding of finances and that they relied far too heavily on their officers and made the point that year after year the county
+They went on to question whether the councillors in charge had a good enough understanding of finances and that they relied far too heavily on their officers and made the point that year after year the county have had to dip into their dwindling reserves and sell buildings and assets just to balance their budgets.

 All this has left us to the current position which really is one of scrapping the barrel.
 The £9.6m this motion refers to is going to have a massive impact locally and is of course only the tip of the proverbial iceberg with another £27m worth of cuts due to be announced next week.